Macquarie Group: Recent history

 In March 2022, Macquarie Asset Management completed its acquisition of Central Park Group, an independent investment advisory company specialising in alternative investment strategies for high-net-worth investors.

 In November 2023, Macquarie Capital Principal Finance announced the acquisition of energy testing and inspection services provider - Camin Cargo for an undisclosed amount.

 In July 2024, the company took full ownership of National Gas in the UK, after acquiring the final 20% of the company from National Grid plc.

-In 2025, Macquarie has estimated to drive more deals despite economic challenges that are vigilant in the region as per Ani Satchcroft, co-head of Macquarie’s infrastructure division in Asia-Pacific.

 In April 2025, Macquarie agreed to sell its USA and European public asset management businesses - Macquarie Management Holdings, Inc, Macquarie Investment Management Holdings (Luxembourg) S.à r.l. and Macquarie Investment Management Holdings (Austria) GmbH, to Nomura in a all-cash deal.
 The transaction, expected to close by the end of 2025, encompasses approximately in assets across equities, fixed income and multi-asset strategies.